iamsquare/complex.js/docusaurus/docs/operations/type-checking.md

 Type checking operations help identify special properties of complex numbers.

+All comparison operations use epsilon-based floating-point comparison that combines absolute and relative error to handle precision errors robustly.

 ## isReal

 Checks if a complex number is a real number (has zero imaginary part).

+A complex number is real if its imaginary part is approximately zero (within epsilon tolerance), meaning it lies on the real axis.

 ```typescript
 isReal(z: Complex): boolean